 Many of us install air conditioners to help us feel comfortable in our homes.
 But when you start to observe unpleasant odors coming from your cooling system, it’s more than just irritating.
 It can greatly influence your home comfort.

 Where do the smells come from?

-If it doesn’t smell like rotten eggs, you are likely experiencing a different challenge.
+If it doesn’t smell like rotten eggs, you have a different issue.

 It’s also possible that a tiny creature navigated into your duct system and died.
-You can turn off your air conditioner and either give our team or pest control a call to come and retrieve the animal.
+You can turn off your air conditioner and either give our team or pest control a call to come and get the animal.